top of page

 ABOUT JOAQUIN

-My name is Joaquin Nunez and my pronouns are He/Him (Spanish: El).
-I currently hold the title of Henderson-Harris Fellow in Biology and Principal investigator at the University of Vermont.
+I am an Assistant Professor of Biology and a Principal Investigator at The University of Vermont.
 I am an evolutionary biologist and population geneticist working to understand the genetic basis of adaptation.

-My post-doctoral research investigated patterns of genetic variation in natural and semi-natural lines of D. melanogaster exposed to seasonally varying selection.
-Orchard flies are a premier system to tackle this issue since, they must adapt quickly to track the seasonally changing fitness landscape.
+My post-doctoral research (2020-2023) investigated patterns of genetic variation in natural and semi-natural lines of D. melanogaster exposed to seasonally varying selection.
+Orchard flies are a premier system for tackling this issue since they must adapt quickly to track the seasonally changing fitness landscape.
 For example, flies living in temperate regions experience strong temporal variation due to seasonality.
-My research provides insights of whether rapid evolution undermines or synergizes with the current zeitgeist of population genetics.
-I was mentored by Dr. Alan Bergland at UVA.
+My post-doc research provided insights into the evolutionary dynamics of rapid adaptation and the role of chromosomal inversions in seasonal adaptive tracking.
+This work was done under the guidance of Prof. Alan Bergland at the University of Virginia.

-My undergraduate studies were conducted on the mitochondrial genomics of the marine teleost Fundulus heteroclitus with Margie F. Oleksiak and Doug L. Crawford at the University of Miami
+My undergraduate studies (2013-2015) were conducted on the mitochondrial genomics of the marine teleost Fundulus heteroclitus with Profs.
+Margie F. Oleksiak and Doug L. Crawford in the Marine Genomics lab at the University of Miami.

 bottom of page